 Program Objectives & Skills Training: The primary objectives of the clinic are two-fold.
-First, students should leave the clinic with a working knowledge of how to practice veterans' law, a discrete area of administrative law.
-Second, students should gain a range of practical skills useful in any legal practice, including (a) how to intake and interview clients, (b) how to file administrative claims, (c) how to locate and guide forensic experts, (d) how to gather documentary evidence, (e) how to present opening statements and direct examinations at administrative hearings, (f) how to write administrative appellate briefs, and (e) how to manage time and cases using firm-style client-matter management software.
+First, students should leave the clinic with a working knowledge of how to practice veterans' law and administrative law.
+Second, students should gain a range of practical skills useful in any legal practice, including (a) how to conduct intakes and interview clients, (b) how to file administrative claims, (c) how to locate and guide forensic experts, (d) how to gather documentary evidence, (e) how to present opening statements and direct examinations at administrative hearings, (f) how to write administrative and appellate briefs, and (e) how to manage time and cases using firm-style client-matter management software.

-To facilitate these objectives, Prof. Holbrook conducts a classroom component once a week for two hours.
+The clinic includes a classroom component once a week for two hours.
 The classroom component focuses on skills training relating to VA benefits practice and on the substantive law of VA compensation benefits.

 Eligible Students and Time Commitments: This program is especially suitable for Extended Division students.
 Generally, students are enrolled for six credits and are expected to spend 20 hours per week working in the Veterans Law Clinic.
 Because of the nature of the clinical work, some work can be done at home or another suitable location away from the Law School.
-Extended Division students and students with exceptional circumstances may enroll in the clinic for three credits with Prof. Saidel's consent.
+Students can enroll for three to five credits, but should be aware that the clinic does require a significant time commitment.